AbstractSDK/abstract/docs/src/sdk/actor_model.md

 ## Relevance to the Abstract Account

-TODO: We bring up modules here without any context.
-We might want to keep this a bit vague for now, i.e. don't mention modules.

-In the context of Abstract, each installed (or enabled) module acting as an independent actor provides distinct benefits.
+In the context of Abstract Accounts each smart-contract acts as an independent actor provides distinct benefits.

 ### Enhanced Security through State Isolation